DeepaSree16/Materials/source/Core_Docs/Terminology.rst

 :Session:    Unit of training delivery; currently 90 minutes.

-For explanation of the nature of sessions see `Training Model`_.

 Content Artefacts
 -----------------
 :Program Design: These are standard instruction design documents detailing